mpanthofer/openliberty-poc/README.md

     - Once this is done, you can simply run mvn clean install for the backend and the server will pick up your latest changes
     - The frontend needs to be redeployed each time.
 To understand why, look at the looseApplication parameter on the install-apps goal
 - Access the chuck application at https://localhost:8543/chuck

+# Things to look at

+## Zipkin distributed trace logs
+After you've accessed the application, you can head to http://localhost:9411/zipkin/ (if you started it up) to look at your traces.

+## Try the HealthCheck
+Healthcheck is available at https://localhost:8543/health